wp-plugins/car-demon/readme.txt

 The Car Demon PlugIn is full of features.
 It has a general contact form, service appointment form, service quote form,

-trade-in form, a fiance application and a vehicle information form all with AdfXml support.
+trade-in form, a finance application and a vehicle information form all with AdfXml support.

 It also contains a powerful inventory management tool with optional VinQuery Integration, compare vehicles tool, multiple